Pi

 fit in nicely considering the geometry and the associated symbolism.

-The Emerald Tablet is of the
+The Emerald Tablet is of an

 ancient origin that, while fully verbal, has its meaning purposefully

-obscured in alchemical language.
+so much it appears obscured.
 And so it happens that we have the

 Tablet's interpretation on our Alchemy page.